kylewang1999/kylewang1999.github.io/_pages/about.md

   - /about.html
 ---

-Thanks for vising my site!
+I'm a researcher-want-to-be, who's interested in deep learning and computer vision.

-## News (FA22)
+## News (WI22)

-I'm taking CSE 221 - graduate-level operating systems and CSE 291 - deep learning for 3d data.

-I'm TAing for CSE 120 - undergraduate-level operating systems.
+What I intend to work on in the following 2-3 months.

+**Coursework in progress**:

+- CSE251B Neural network and pattern recognition.
+- CSE203B Convex optimization.
+- [CSE167](https://cseweb.ucsd.edu/~alchern/teaching/cse167_2021/) Intro to computer graphics.
+(Yes, yes I'm a graduate student taking an undergrad class ...)

+**Beyond the class room**: (Coursework is lots of load already.
+Let me think about this...)

-## My Non-academic Aspect
+## Non-academic Aspect

+Yes, a CS graduate student can have a life! (except when they cannot...)

 I'm an active person and a basketball lover.
-I usually play at main gym in the afternoon: join me and have a couple of nice runs!
+I usually play at either Main Gym or RIMAC in the afternoon: join me and have a couple of nice runs! ([open rec hours](https://recreation.ucsd.edu/open-rec/)).